Faithful-Resource-Pack/Website/README.md

 # Installation process:

-There are two requirements before developing/previewing the website.
+There are two requirements before developing or previewing the website.
 First you need [Ruby](https://www.ruby-lang.org/en/downloads/).
 With Ruby you will need to install [Jekyll](https://jekyllrb.com/) by typing the following command in your favorite terminal:
 ```
 gem install bundler jekyll
 ```